 So you must check the ventilation pipes, walls of the tank and gaps in the tank cover to make sure there is no entry path for mosquitoes.

-Get a screen mesh for the pipes.
+Get a screen mesh for the pipes to stop them getting clogged.
 Get some cement for the tank walls and replace tank covers if they don’t fit tight.

 Maintain Proper Pool Chemistry

 Everyone who thinks about owning a pool knows they need to keep it clean.
 But making sure the pool chemistry is just right is step one in maintaining it.